Myrmecoman/sc2_bot/README.md

 Siege the tanks while on defense waiting.<br/>
 Fix locked banshees.<br/>
 Add abilities in pathing (biles, scans for detection).<br/>
+There is a bug where the bot does not make addons.<br/>

 SmoothBrain Bot now uses the SC2MapAnalysis api : https://github.com/spudde123/SC2MapAnalysis/tree/develop